 Finding and stopping these tiny volume but highly pernicious emails takes a different set of tools.
 It takes cutting-edge technologies like computer vision, machine learning, and high speed web crawling to proactively hunt for phishing infrastructure.
 It also takes a extraordinarily rare knowledge base.
 The good news is it doesn’t take expensive firewalls, monitoring tools, resource-devouring integrations, or even encryption.

 It also doesn’t require phishing education, which treats hacks like user errors and tries to turn your entire staff into part-time security experts.
 Those programs can only reduce the number of people who fall for an exploit, not stop them.
 It’s a bit like fixing a boat so it’s 80% waterproof.

 The best fix keeps phish, in their many forms — whaling, spear phishing, business email compromise (BEC), to name a few — out of your inbox all together.

 To learn more about Area 1 Security’s affordable targeted phishing solution that integrates seamlessly with cloud-forward companies of any size, visit https://www.area1security.com/overview/

-We’re offering our service free for 15 days with no credit card to any organization that wants to see phishing attacks coming in at them stopped in real-time.
+We’re offering our service for free with no credit card to any organization that wants to see phishing attacks coming in at them stopped in real-time.